Check

 provider if you may have OIC

-These solutions may not always relieve OIC.
-OIC is a unique type of constipation that may require a specific kind of treatment.
+These options may not always relieve OIC.
+OIC is a different type of constipation that may require a specific kind of treatment.
 Print the results of this discussion guide to help start a conversation with your healthcare provider.

-Talk to your healthcare provider if you have questions about changes in your bowel habits, or your medication.
+If you have questions about changes in your bowel

 Download your Discussion Guide Doctor and patient Doctor and patient